branch331/Temperature-Monitor/2012/cs/Readme.txt

-Show All Hardware Example
+Board Temperature Monitor Example

 Overview:
-This example demonstrates how to get all the hardware for a target with System Configuration installed along with how to display properties about resources on the target.
+Monitors temperature of boards in the system and reports a warning when temperature exceeds "Temperature Limit".

 Requirements:
 NI System Configuration, applicable device drivers

 Instructions:
-1. Run the example.
-2. Enter the target and the user name and password, if necessary.
+1. Enter the Target.
+Enter the User Name and Password if necessary.
-3. Press "Show Hardware".
+2. Set the "Temperature Limit".
+3. Click "Start Monitor" to start monitoring temperature.
+4. Click "Stop" to stop monitoring temperature.